khareesmith/EduEcho/README.md

 ![app screenshot](docs/EduEchoMain.png)

 Click the "Start conversation button", say "Hello!", and then ask a question about the documents in the `data` folder.

-`Now Hosted on Azure!`
-Visit [Edu Echo](https://capps-backend-a34xrvcygjq3u.yellowbush-ff8deaff.eastus2.azurecontainerapps.io) to see the app in action!

 ## Screenshots